CLI Commands

 update [options] <plugins...> update picgo plugin

-set|config <module> [name] configure config of picgo modules
+set|config <module> [name] [configName] configure config of picgo modules

 upload|u [input...] upload, go go go

-use [module] use modules of picgo
+use [module] [name] [configName] use modules of picgo

 i18n [lang] change picgo language

-help [command] display help for commandTip
+help [command] display help for commandWARNING

 Options wrapped in <> are required, and options wrapped in [] are optional.
 Some commands have aliases—for example, picgo upload can be shortened to picgo u.